| April 29, 2002 | If there's a message

 antithetical, they shared a common theme.
 For McLuhan "literature

+was a mode of revelation," says Flahiff.
 Like his devotion to Catholicism McLuhan's study of Joyce played

 a role in his thought and work.
 Theall describes Joyce's blend of